David Rittenberg: Research on isotopes as tracers

 From 1935 onwards Schoenheimer and Rittenberg published a long series of papers in the Journal of Biological Chemistry on the general topic of 2H as an indicator in the study of intermediary metabolism, starting with a general introduction to the topic, and continuing to 1938 with a study of hydrogen in amino acids.

 From 1939 onwards Schoenheimer and Rittenberg continued on the same road with a further long series of papers in the Journal of Biological Chemistry on protein metabolism, starting by describing some general considerations.

 Weizmann Institute

 Although Rittenberg remained throughout his career at Columbia University, he also participated in the early years of the Weizmann Institute in Rehovot, Israel, first as a member of the Planning Board and later as a member of the Board of Governors.
-He was a made an honorary fellow of the institute in 1967.
-Later he joined the Advisory Board of the Hadassah Medical School in Jerusalem.
+He was made an honorary fellow of the institute in 1967.
+Later he joined the advisory board of the Hadassah Medical School in Jerusalem.